SUBODH-sys/Automated_Book_System/README.md

 ## Technical Details
 *Frontend:*
-Streamlit provides an interactive web interface for human review and editing.
+Streamlit provides an interactive web interface for human review and editing.<br/>
 *Backend:*
 1. ChromaDB: Persistent vector database for storing documents and embeddings, with upsert to overwrite versions (e.g., human_edited).
 2. SentenceTransformers: Uses the all-MiniLM-L6-v2 model to generate embeddings for semantic search and version storage.